 Carrier insurance is provided directly through the shipping company.
 On the surface, this seems like the most obvious choice.
 After all, it is simple to acquire — you simply purchase the coverage when you pay for your shipping.
 However, carrier shipping insurance has a number of disadvantages.

 For one thing, some carriers refuse to cover certain types of items.
-If your business sells precious stones, for instance, UPS is already disqualified as an option.
+If your business sells precious stones, for instance, shipping insurance through UPS is already disqualified as an option.
 Plus, coverage may only extend to certain destinations — some international locations are never covered by carrier insurance.

 Another limitation can be declared value.
 Some carriers give certain types of items a declared maximum value, no matter if the product is actually worth more.
-For example, if you are shipping plasma TVs with FedEx, the carrier will limit declared value to $1,000.
+For example, if you are shipping plasma TVs with FedEx, the carrier will limit the declared value to $1,000.

-Finally, claims can take long to process.
+Finally, claims can take a long time to process.
 You will always need to file a claim yourself, even if it is the fault of the carrier and the carrier is aware of the problem.
 Usually, you only have a limited number of weeks to file the claim.
 You’ll need to gather documentation to show that you shipped the package as well as finding proof of the value of the product, evidence of insurance, and proof of damage or loss.
 Through carriers, the first $100 will require filing a claim.
 Often times, convincing carriers to pay claims over $2,000 is difficult and you may be forced to accept a $100 check for the entirety of the package.

 If the claim is for damage, the company may need to physically inspect the package.
 If the carrier decides that fault is with you for poor packaging, you will receive nothing.
 In the case of poor packaging, third party insurance companies often will not accept liability either, as the packaging responsibility is in the hands of the packager.
 In the case it is possible to repair the item, the carrier will only reimburse you the repair costs.